Vietnam tries former oil executives in widened crackdown

-HANOI, Vietnam (AP) — Vietnam has begun a major corruption trial against defendants who include a former senior Communist official and a former oil executive the Vietnamese government is accused of snatching from Germany.
+HANOI, Vietnam (AP) — Vietnam opened a major corruption trial Monday against defendants who include a former senior Communist official and a former oil executive the Vietnamese government is accused of snatching from Germany.

-Dinh La Thang, a former Politburo member and former chairman of state energy giant PetroVietnam, is accused of mismanagement in a thermal power plant.
+Former Politburo member Dinh La Thang, 57, also was formerly the chairman of state energy giant PetroVietnam and is accused of “deliberately violating state economic management regulations, causing serious consequences” for his role in awarding PetroVietnam’s Construction Joint Stock Company, or PVC, a contract to build a thermoelectric plant without a proper bidding process.

-Trinh Xuan Thanh, a former chairman of PetroVietnam’s construction arm, is accused of the same charge as well as embezzlement.
+He allegedly also advanced $67 million to PVC, which did not use the funds for the right purpose, causing losses of $5.5 million to the state.

-Thang is the first former Politburo member to face prosecution in decades.
+Thang, the first former Poltiburo member to face prosecution in decades, faces up to 20 years in prison if convicted.

 Most Read Stories

-Note: This story has been corrected to show Thang is the first Politburo member to stand trial ‘in decades.’